petrov-vladimir/pv-sport-prices/README.md

-# pv-sport-prices
+# pv-spot-prices

 Just a small program that helps you to keep track of the latest spot prices on "commodities" in solar energy sector.

 The program gets the latest open-source data, checks if the data is relevant, processes it and writes to an .xlsx file.
 Raw data is also added to a separate sheet just in case.